 During the well-child visit, the doctor typically:

 Routine checkups are a good time for you to ask about what to expect.
 Ask your doctor about your child's health, growth, development, or behavior.
-It may help you to go to your child's checkup with a prepared list of questions (What is a PDF document?) .
+It may help you to go to your child's checkup with a prepared list of questions .

 Sometimes it may be appropriate to have your child spend part of the visit alone with the doctor.
 This can give your child a chance to talk about issues that he or she has difficulty discussing with the doctor if you are present.